-In January 2019, ArcBest was named to Forbes' list of "Top 500 Best Employers for Diversity."
-ArcBest was voted the Times Record "2018 Best of the Best" place to work in the Fort Smith, Arkansas region.
+In 2019, our CEO, Judy McReynolds was named the "2019 Distinguished Woman in Logistics" by the Women in Trucking Association, and was recognized by WomenInc.
+Magazine as a member of its "2019 Most Influential Corporate Board Directors."
+In both 2020 and 2019, ArcBest was named to Forbes' list of "Top 500 Best Employers for Diversity."
+In 2019, for the second consecutive year, ArcBest was voted the Times Record "Best of the Best" place to work in the Fort Smith, Arkansas region.
+We support our employees as they carry out our wellness value by participating in healthy initiatives within the workplace and by representing our company in wellness events in their local communities.
 In 2017, ArcBest received the American Payroll Association's "Prism Award for Best Practices" in recognition of its innovative practices in the areas of technology, performance, management, and process improvement.
-The Company was named to Chief Executive Magazine's "2016 Best Companies for Leaders List" in January 2016.
-We also received the Circle of Excellence award from the National Business Research Institute in 2016 for our effort in increasing employee engagement.
-ArcBest